degski/xoroshiro/README.md

 ### Quality test

-Tested were conducted with `PractRand 0.93 x64`.
+Tested were conducted with `practrand 0.93 x64`.
 Not al tests have run for equal amounts of time and were interupted as and when the output did not seem to add much more information.

 #### xoroshiro128plus